 How Does It Work?

 As mentioned above the stack pipe is installed to transport water and sewage from upper floor toilets, baths and sinks and appliances into the underground system.
 However, the vents allow smells and odours from the plumbing and sewer system to be released into the atmosphere.

 Placing the outlet at roof level means the odours are dispersed of somewhere where it won’t be smelt.
 The vents also help the process of aerobic sewage digestion by allowing airflow and oxygen into the system.

 What Size Pipe do I need?

 The most common colour is black, followed by grey and then white.
-At Easymerchant we stock black and grey, and can source white when necessary.
-There are other decorative colours available such as green, cream, beige, blue etc – however demand is low and lead times are high.
-If you’re after one of these decorative colours then feel free to call us and we’ll source them for you.
+However, there are other decorative colours available such as green, cream, beige, blue, etc. So, if you’re after one of these decorative colours then feel free to call us and we’ll source them for you.